SocietyForArtisticResearch/rc-pandoc-help/04-B-text-editor.md

 #### Upload Media

 To add new media, click upload media.
 After the upload finishes, the media edit dialog opens.
-This allow you to edit its metadata, size and to insert the media at the current cursor position.
+This allows you to edit its metadata, size and to insert the media at the current cursor position.

 If you want to insert previously used media, you can use the "media